Alireja-khan/Mecha-Link/README.md

    View detailed profiles including expertise, shop information, and service offerings.

 3. **📩 Service Request System**
-   Car owners can send direct service requests to mechanics with problem details.
+   User / Car owners can send direct service requests to mechanics with problem details.

 4. **🛠️ Multi-Category Services**
-   Supports various categories such as general maintenance, electronics, tire service, bodywork, and more.
+   Supports various categories such as general maintenance, electronics, A/C, refrigerator  and more.

 5. **📅 Booking & Scheduling System**
    Seamless appointment booking with available time slots and instant confirmations.